TroodInc/trood-core-bundler-template/docs/api/mainConfig.rst

 libraries configuration
 ************************

-Here we indicate the name of the folder with the components in the component library
+Here we specify an array of libraries, and pass there an object with the name of the library in which our components will be.

 **libraries example:**